nwanguma/nwanguma/readme.md

 ## Work:
 I work as a front-end team lead at an agency banking startup based in Lagos, Nigeria.
 I built v1 and v2 of the startup's flagship agent web application which serves thousands of agents and has processed millions worth of transactions.

-I am actively interviewing for front-end or fullstack roles though so shoot me a line if you like what you see.
+I am actively interviewing for remote front-end or fullstack roles though so shoot me a line if you like what you see.

 ## Currently working on:
 Challenge ng - I'm trying to help new developers land jobs by completing challenges created by Nigerian start-ups.
+This app incorporates a couple other things like verified junior friendly job postings, product spotlight etc.

 This is a MERN stack app with the backend completed and deployed via heroku.
-Building the front-end with React/Redux and Styled-Components.
-I hope to go live this month.
+Building for the web with React/Redux and Styled-Components & for mobile (Android) with React Native.

 ## Learning:
 I love to learn and I'm pretty good at it.
 I like to build even more complex projects than the ones included in my courses, this helps me nail down my skills.
 I'm currently taking a microservices with node js course on Udemy, I hope to come out of this course with pretty decent microservices architecture skills.